RJPearson94/terraform-provider-twilio/docs/resources/chat_service.md

 - `pre_webhook_url` - The webhook url
 - `webhook_filters` - The events which trigger the webhook
 - `webhook_method` - The HTTP method to trigger the webhook
-- `reachability_enabled` - Whether the Reachability Indicator (for Programmable Chat) is enabled
+- `reachability_enabled` - Whether the reachability indicator (for Programmable Chat) is enabled
-- `read_status_enabled` - Whether the Message Consumption Horizon (for Programmable Chat) is enabled
+- `read_status_enabled` - Whether the message consumption horizon (for Programmable Chat) is enabled
 - `typing_indicator_timeout` - How many seconds should the service wait after receiving a `started typing` event before assuming a user is no longer typing
 - `date_created` - The date in RFC3339 format that the service was created
 - `date_updated` - The date in RFC3339 format that the service was updated